cbachhuber/opencv-wiki/OE-0.-Template.md

 ## Possible alternatives

-Usually, some alternative solutions for the stated problem exist.
+usually, some alternative solutions for the stated problem exist.
 What are they?

 ## References